 NFTs (non-fungible tokens) are becoming increasingly popular throughout many industries as businesses and consumers alike begin to understand their benefits.
 From art to luxury goods and sports, auctions for digital artwork and sales of digital collectibles enabled by NFT technology are commanding millions of dollars.
-NFTs are also powering Esports digital collectibles, opening up profitable revenue streams, and helping teams to engage with their digital-native fanbases.
+NFTs are also powering Esports digital collectibles and sport tokens, opening up profitable revenue streams, and helping teams to engage with their digital-native fanbases.
 But, what exactly are NFTs and how can you use them to increase fan engagement and profit for your Esports team?

 What Are NFTs?

-In a nutshell, NFTs are digital assets on the blockchain that can be created in the form of trading cards, video moments, art, collectibles, and even virtual pets.
+In a nutshell, NFTs are digital assets on the blockchain that can be created in the form of trading cards, video moments, art, collectibles, sport tokens and even virtual pets.
 NFTs are commanding such high interest (and prices) because scarcity and rarity are inherent in them and their authenticity can be instantly verifiable with blockchain technology.
 This means that they can be created either as unique or limited-edition items that come with an immutable history of their ownership.

 Blockchain’s immutability also means that NFTs can never be replicated, forged or destroyed, and, unlike their physical counterparts, will never decay over time.
 They’re also much more liquid and easy to trade on a peer-to-peer basis and can be sold for fiat currencies, which increases fan engagement and generates key revenue.